 FCC decision to block subsidies from being awarded to Huawei and ZTE

 On November 22, the FCC unanimously voted to block broadband subsidies from going to Huawei and ZTE, which US lawmakers claim threatens national security, according to Politico.
-The decision is backed by William Barr, who said these companies’ record of alleged bank fraud, obstruction of justice and theft serves as proof they are “a threat to our collective security.”
+The decision is backed by Attorney General William Barr, who said these companies’ record of alleged bank fraud, obstruction of justice and intellectual property theft serves as proof they are “a threat to our collective security.”

 “Both companies have close ties to China’s communist government and military apparatus,” FCC Chairman Ajit Pai told Politico before the vote.
 “Both companies are subject to Chinese laws broadly obligating them to cooperate with any request from the country’s intelligence services and to keep those requests secret.
 Both companies have engaged in conduct like intellectual property theft, bribery, and corruption.”